 Similarities between the books:

-• They make complex economic concepts accessible and engaging.
+They make economic concepts accessible and engaging.

-• Each book uses real-world examples to illustrate economic theories.
+Each book uses real-world examples to illustrate economic theories.

-8. 'Thinking, Fast and Slow' by Daniel Kahneman
+6. 'Thinking, Fast and Slow' by Daniel Kahneman

 In 'Thinking, Fast and Slow,' Daniel Kahneman describes two systems of thinking: System 1, which is fast and intuitive, and System 2, which is slow and deliberate.
 Cognitive biases such as overconfidence and anchoring significantly impact our decision-making processes, and Kahneman's book delves deeply into these concepts.